iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 These are the major steps you'll take when creating a link:

-1. Create link boiler plate.
+1. Create link boilerplate.
+2. Create a main class.

-2. Create a root node.
+3. Create a root node.

-3. Create application nodes.
+4. Create application nodes.

-## Project Boiler Plate
+## Create Link Boilerplate

 Copy the dslink-java-template subproject to create a new repository.
-It's README provides further instructions.
+It's README provides further instructions for customization.

 ## Create a Main Class